dmitrygunyashov/cryptopay-ruby/README.md

 valid_till: 1387306001
 ```

-You can save `uuid` and use this later for update invoice status:
+You can save `uuid` and use this later to update invoice status:
 ```ruby
 Cryptopay.invoice invoice['uuid']
 ```

 # Errors handle
-classic ruby-way
+Error handling is done in classic ruby way:
 ```ruby
  begin
     params = Cryptopay.new_invoice id: 'test',